Impact of Medium Anisotropy on Quarkonium Dissociation and Regeneration: Formalism

 where ${\bar{\text V}}(k)$ is the Fourier transform of ${\text V(r)}$ and is obtained as:

-\ba {\bar{\text V}}(k)= -\sqrt\frac{2}{\pi}\bigg(\frac{\alpha_s}{k^2}+2\frac{ \sigma}{k^4}\bigg) \ea
+\ba {\bar{\text V}}(k)= -\sqrt\frac{2}{\pi}\bigg(\frac{\alpha_s}{k^2}+2\frac{ \sigma}{k^4}\bigg). \ea

-Here, the transition from the hadronic phase to the QGP is assumed to be a crossover~\cite{Rothkopf:2011db}, ensuring that the string tension does not abruptly disappear at or near the critical temperature $T_c$.
-The derivation of the medium-modified potential in the presence of anisotropy has been derived by some of us in Ref.~\cite{Jamal:2018mog}; we briefly provide the necessary steps for completeness in the upcoming sections.
+Here, the transition from the hadronic phase to the QGP is assumed to be a crossover~\cite{Rothkopf:2011db}, ensuring that the string tension does not abruptly disappear at or near the critical temperature, $T_c$.
+As mentioned earlier, some of us have derived the medium-modified potential in the presence of anisotropy in Ref.~\cite{Jamal:2018mog}; we briefly provide the necessary steps for completeness in the upcoming sections.